 Canada can be a great place to call home.
 That’s why about 300,000 people immigrate to the country each year.
 They come for free health care, academic opportunities, and overall high quality of life.

 However, the Canadian immigration process can be complicated.
 Each pathway has numerous stages you need to complete and each of these stages has its own set of acronyms and procedures to learn.

 That’s why we’ve put together this article focusing on the IP2 to PPR timeline.
-Keep reading to learn how long this stage of Express Entry takes and for tips on how to ensure your immigration journey goes smoothly.
+Keep reading to learn more about Canada’s Express Entry processing time and for tips on how to ensure your immigration journey goes smoothly.

 Applying for permanent residency in Canada through Express Entry

 Before diving into the specifics of the IP2 to PPR timeline, let’s quickly review the Express Entry pathway to permanent residency in Canada.

 Canada’s Express Entry system is a streamlined immigration pathway for qualified professionals.
 It’s a point-based system in which the more points you get, the greater your chances are of receiving an ITA (Invitation to Apply for Canadian residency).